MegaDarken/megadarken.github.io/_posts/2024-07-25-christmas-in-july.markdown

 The skill aspect is commonly where I personally tend to gravitate towards.
 I like 'No BGM' a.k.a. no background music instances, where the creator does not have the backing track masking imperfections or missing elements, everything has to have been recreated, and functionally accurate.

-the sample focused musical cover aspect of the comunity in some parts evolved into the 'Mashup' genre, the YTP lineage is aparent in the editing of how mashups are presented visually~
+the sample focused musical cover aspect of the comunity in some parts evolved into the 'Mashup' genre, the YTP lineage is aparent in the editing of how mashups are presented visually ~.

 In the winter of 2009 the now defunct electronics company 'hhgregg' released a fairly standard advert for the festive season, complete with a carol which's lyrics have been replaced with a list of things you can buy.